-This is the time when we are refraining from going out and staying home most of the time.
-It is better for our welfare to keep ourselves and others safe so that our health system doesn’t get overwhelmed.
+This is when we avoid going out and staying home most of the time.
+Our welfare should keep ourselves and others safe, so our health system doesn’t get overwhelmed.
 The question is how to stockpile food on a budget so that you will have enough available at home to reduce our supermarket trips.

 We can contribute by reducing our trips to supermarkets by stockpiling some of the staples.
-Here you don’t need to collect food for three or four months, a stockpile of one month or so would be fine.
+Here you don’t need to collect food for three or four months.
+So a stockpile of one month or so would be fine.

 Of course, we should not go overboard and let others have everything they want.
 So buying food for one month will do a lot.
 It will save you money as well as trips to the supermarket.

-There are a few things you should pay attention before starting to stockpile the grocery items.
+You should pay attention to a few things before starting to stockpile the grocery items.

 1. Make a plan for what you want to stockpile

 Everything starts with a plan.
-Same is with grocery stockpiling.
-You have to pay attention to a few things before buying any extra food.
+The same is with grocery stockpiling.
+You must pay attention to a few things before buying any extra food.
 First thing first, do you have space to stockpile your food?
-If not, you should get creative and think outside the box how you can store any extra food.
+If not, you should get creative and think outside the box about how you can store any extra food.

 Also, take into consideration the climate of the place where you live.
-In cooler climates, it is easy to store food items but in tropical climates, food gets deteriorated easily.
-Your storing containers and space should be according to the climate of the place you live in.
+For example, storing food items in cooler temperatures is easy, but in tropical climates, food deteriorates quickly.
+Therefore, your storage containers and space should be according to the environment of the place you live.

 2. Do you have a pantry to store large amounts of food?